 Ford 7.3 Diesel Intake Upgrade Summary

 We prefer open intake systems due to the increased air flow.
-Look for an intake kit with a quality, high-flowing filter from companies such as S&B or K&N. Otherwise, most options will offer similar benefits so it can’t hurt to shop based on price and looks.
+Look for an intake kit with a quality, high-flowing filter from companies such as S&B or K&N. The Boosted Performance 4″ intake is our favorite pick for the balance of price, quality, and performance.

 What intake do you have on your 7.3 Powerstroke?
 Which are you considering?